duncangrubbs/disrupted-continuum-website/README.md

 how you can help.
 The website is still very much being made.

 To Do:
-1. Get home page info and add it to website
-2. Make final changes
+1. Make final changes
-3. Get a domain name
+2. Get a domain name
-4. Get a host
+3. Get a host
-5. Finalize
+4. Finalize
-6. Launch
+5. Launch